SatvikR/cyandb/README.md

 ## About

-This is a simple key-value database written in go.
+This is a lightweight key-value database written in go.
 CyanDB is persistent, and is not an in-memory database.

 ## Project Status